thesombady/cbook/README.md

 List mode instead lets you pass your search term(s) after the command.
 `cbook list foo bar`, searches for the name ”foo bar” in the contact list.
 As per default in the fzf mode, the default output is the correspondig email address.

+# Are you tired of having to remember birthdays?

+Cbook have the option to include birthdays in the contact book, therefore, it's possible to search the birthday.
+You can list all upcoming birthdays by just running `cbook HAPPYBIRTHDAY`.